emseh/rails-on-termux/README.md

 **Note:** Please make sure you are using the `ubuntu terminal` in your `proot-distro` for this step.

 The following steps are based on the guide from the [GoRails](https://gorails.com/) website.
-You can follow the instructions there up to the step for installing Git.
+You can follow the instructions there up to the step for Configuring Git.
 However, for the database setup, we will use a different method.

-If you follow the guide, don't forget to add these two database dependencies: `libpq-dev` and `libmysqlclient-dev`, as they are not included in the commands for installing Ruby dependencies.

 ### Installing Ruby on proot-distro ubuntu